Contributions of a Modified Electrodynamics to the Molecular Biochirality: Abstract

 \section{Abstract}

-In this paper we analyze the physical basis of the molecular biochirality, which is responsible by a Parity Violation Energy Difference (PVED) in some organic molecules (e.g. amino acids, which occur as levogyrous enantiomers in Nature).
-We investigate the role of the 4-D Chern-Simons theory in the origin of this PVED, particularly of the Carrow-Field-Jackiw electrodynamics, which violates both Lorentz and parity symmetries, by considering the terrestrial scenario through the Earth magnetic field influence.
+{ In this paper, we investigate the physical basis behind the molecular biochirality from the computation of a parity violation energy difference (PVED) in enantiomers of organic molecules (e.g., amino acids, which occur as levogyrous-type in nature), by considering the influence of fundamental interactions beyond the standard model of elementary particles and interactions.
+Particularly, we study the role of a 4-D Chern‑Simons theory at the origin of this PVED, the Carroll‑Field‑Jackiw electrodynamics, which violates both Lorentz and parity symmetries.
+Then, we consider terrestrial and Jovian scenarios where the influence of a modified (effective) magnetic field generated by the planets on the molecules is taken into account in the calculation of PVED.
+Besides this quantity, we also calculate the relative quantity excess of an enantiomer over the other in a thermal bath.
+Finally, we compare the obtained results with those ones from other models based on fundamental interactions.}